josh-auger/motion-monitor/README.md

 - Average motion per minute
 - Classification of image volumes as with or without motion

-The motion-monitor will write all outputs and a log file (*.log) to an outputs sub-folder within the parent directory that is specified in the run bash script (see start_motion_monitor.sh).
+The motion-monitor will write all outputs and a log file (*.log) to an outputs sub-folder (./inputfilename_outputs/) within the parent directory that is specified in the run bash script (see Run Instructions below).

 ## Build Instructions
 To build the motion-monitor container: